Intility/metroid/README.md

 2. Metro sends messages on the subscriptions
 3. This app filters out messages matching subjects you have defined, and queues a celery task to execute the function as specified for that subject
+   3.1.
+If no task is found for that subject, the message is marked as complete
+4. The message is marked as complete after the Celery task has successfully been queued
-4. If the task is failed, an entry is automatically created in your database
+5. If the task is failed, an entry is automatically created in your database
-5. All failed tasks can be retried manually through the admin dashboard
+6. All failed tasks can be retried manually through the admin dashboard

 ### Configure and install this package